Update **IMPORTANT NOTICE VERMONT APPOINTMENT RENEWALS**

-The notice to Insurers regarding the upcoming appointment renewals for Vermont was sent out on April 1, 2013.
-Producer Appointments are renewed automatically on June 1, 2013.
-On June 2, 2013, the Department will print and send to each insurer a list of producers whose appointment has been renewed with that insurer.
-An invoice will accompany this list, and the invoice must be returned with payment no later than June 28, 2013.
-There will be no opportunity to terminate or otherwise non-renew producer appointments based on this list since the appointments will have already been renewed as of June 1, 2013.
-Accordingly, it is essential for insurers to manage producer appointment terminations prior to the appointment renewal date of June 1, 2013.
-In order to avoid renewing an appointment, the department must receive an appointment termination no later than May 28, 2013 electronically via SIRCON or NIPR.
+On April 1, 2015, Notification is given to all Insurers of the upcoming Appointment Renewals.
+Producer Appointments are renewed automatically on June 1, 2015.
+On June 2, 2015, the Department will print and send to each insurer a list of producers whose appointment has been renewed with that insurer.
+An invoice will accompany this list, and the invoice must be returned with payment no later than June 30, 2015.
+At this time there are no Electronic Payment options for Renewal Invoices.
+There will be no opportunity to terminate or otherwise non-renew producer appointments based on this list since the appointments will have already been renewed as of June 1, 2015.
+Accordingly, it is essential for insurers to manage producer appointment terminations prior to the appointment renewal date of June 1, 2015.
+In order to avoid renewing an appointment, the department must receive an appointment termination no later than May 27, 2015 electronically via SIRCON or NIPR.
 The Department requires that you submit terminations electronically.

-IMPORTANT NOTICE FOR PRODUCERS WHO MISSED THE MARCH 31, 2013 LICENSE RENEWAL DEADLINE: Vermont Producer licenses renewed on March 31, 2013.
-Accordingly, the license of a Producer who did not renew as of March 31, 2013 has now lapsed.
+Vermont Individual type licenses for Adjusters, Appraisers, Consultants, Reinsurance Intermediaries, Surplus Lines Brokers and Life Settlement Broker licenses renewed on March 31, 2014.
+Accordingly, the license of an Individual who did not renew as of March 31, 2014 has now lapsed.
 Vermont does not have a “grace period” for a license renewal, and a license cannot be “reactivated”.
-Producers, whose license has lapsed, must apply for a new license in order to sell, solicit or negotiate insurance in Vermont.
-In order to apply for a license, follow the instructions listed under How to Apply for a License.
+Individuals, whose license has lapsed, must apply for a new license.
+In order to apply for a license, choose the license type on the main page and follow the instructions listed under How to Apply for a License.

 IMPORTANT NOTICE: DEPARTMENT ISSUES BULLETIN #172 STAFF ADJUSTERS

 Effective July 1, 2012, the Department will only accept appointment and appointment termination requests electronically.
 An insurance company will need to either establish a relationship with NIPR directly at http://www.nipr.com (this will require programming on the part of the insurance company) or go to SIRCON (Vertafore) who is also the Department’s software provider at http://www.vertafore.com/sircon Please Note: any paper requests submitted after July 1, 2012, will not be processed and will not be returned.
-Companies with questions should contact Sandra Fraser, Licensing Supervisor at Sandra.Fraser@state.vt.us
+Companies with questions should contact Sandra Fraser at firstname.lastname@example.org

 Effective September 1, 2012 The Vermont Department of Financial Regulation (DFR) will no longer be sending out an initial paper license or renewal license to Non Resident licensees.
 NOTE: The Department does NOT require a licensee to possess a paper copy of their license.